EasonDi/shuttographer/shuttographer/README.md

 `audio_files` contains the audio for shutter's responses

 `portrait_evaluation` contains codes for training and using protrait evaluation model

+`imitation_learning` contains codes for training and using imitation learning model

 `transform_msg.py` creates a Static Transform Broadcaster that publishing the transformation from Kinect `camera_base` to Shutter `base_footprint`